1. Sustainability TOP

 Basic Approach

 The transition to a sustainable society requires a shift from the linear economic system, which emerged from a mass production and mass consumption-based economic model, to a circular economic system.
-The Isuzu Group has set a goal of achieving a 100% recycling of waste and end-of-use vehicles as part of the Aspiration in the Isuzu Environmental Vision 2050.
+The Isuzu Group has set a goal of achieving 100% recycling of waste and end-of-use vehicles as part of the Aspiration in Isuzu Environmental Vision 2050.
 We are advancing initiatives to realize a circular economy by focusing on resource conservation, reuse, and circulation throughout our business operations to maximize added value.

 Isuzu Environmental Vision 2050 2030 Environmental Roadmap

-Aspiration 2030 Challenge Global action
+Aspiration 2030 Challenge Global Action

 100% recycling of waste and end-of-use vehicles